kt3d/ProjectE9/README.md

 Hello.
 This is a solution to finding primes

-Project Euler - #9 Primes
+Project E - #9 Primes

 * The numbers we are looking for are in sequence